av3011/av3011/README.md

 # 👋 Hi, I'm Asif Vahora

-Data Analyst with 2 years of experience in data migration and analytics.
-Proficient in SQL, Python, Excel, and Power BI, with expertise in cleaning, analyzing, and visualizing data to deliver actionable business insights.
-Passionate about transforming raw data into meaningful decisions that drive measurable business outcomes.
+Analytical professional with 2 years of experience in SQL, Python, Power BI, and Excel.
+Proficient in data analysis, visualization, and reporting, with practical exposure to supervised and unsupervised machine learning for classification, regression, and clustering tasks.

 ---